-PULASKI COUNTY (01-17) – Construction to widen Interstate 630 requires daytime and nighttime lane closures in Little Rock, according to Arkansas Department of Transportation (ARDOT) officials.
+PULASKI COUNTY (11-05) – Construction to widen Interstate 630 requires lane closures in Little Rock, according to Arkansas Department of Transportation (ARDOT) officials.

-The public is advised to be cautious when traveling in the work zone.
+The public is advised to be cautious when traveling in the work zone, and drivers may consider finding alternate routes as delays may occur.
 Traffic will be controlled using signage and barrels.
 Neighborhoods adjacent to the interstate may experience noise impacts during nighttime hours.